-Every second article on hypertrophy focuses on how important it is to be at “caloric surplus” to gain even a gram of muscle.
-This has been of the main reasons for the rise of the natty fatsos, which is a group of people who underestimate their body fat percentage by 10-15%, thinking most of their bulking efforts are giving them thicker muscle fibers, although most of the gains are in the form of lard.
+Every hypertrophy expert says that being in a “caloric surplus” is fundamental to muscle growth.
+This has been one of the main reasons for the rise of the natty fatsos – a group of people who underestimate their body fat percentage and think that their bulking efforts result in thicker muscle fibers, although most of the gains are in the form of lard.

-One of the places where muscular hypertrophy is the most admired tend to be the upper arms.
-Ironically, smaller muscle groups such as the forearms, biceps, triceps, shoulders…etc. don’t really need a lot of nutrients to recover and grow.
-If anything, one can make progress at those places on a relatively low calorie diet.
+Smaller muscle groups (e.g., forearms, biceps, triceps, shoulders…etc.) don’t really need a lot of nutrients to recover and grow.
+If anything, one can make progress at those places on a low-calorie diet.
 However, I am not talking about starvation or anything similar.

-There are many examples in the physical labor world of men with large forearms developed extensively from work.
-One time I saw a man cleaning the street who had pretty decent forearms and striations on his triceps, which was much more shocking and impressive for a noob to see.
+There are many examples of men with large forearms developed from work.
+One time I saw a man cleaning the street who had pretty decent forearms and striations on his triceps, which was shocking and impressive for a noob to see.
 Seriously, his triceps were cut.
 I am pretty sure the man was not involved in steroids given his social status and education.
-He was not big by any means, but in his case the “what does not kill me, can only make stronger” idea has given him a good physique.
-Unfortunately or not, I don’t think he was in a position to smile because of it.
-In my country most people who clean the streets get paid just enough not to die.
-Fatso businessmen gotta eat.
+In his case, the “what does not kill me, can only make stronger” principle had given him a good physique.

-All of this goes against many of bulking methods presented by popular and unpopular fitness Gods.
-They would tell you to eat at least 3,000 – 4,000 calories and some would even go as far advising 6,000 to 7, 000 calories “for the untrained novice.”
-Since the body cannot effectively use all of this to build muscle, at least when we are talking about people who don’t take steroids and/or growth hormone, the excess energy is obviously stored as fat.
+All of this goes against many of bulking methods presented by popular and unpopular fitness experts who advise you to eat at least 3-4k calories.
+Men like Rippetoe even say that skinny noobs should consume 6-7k calories to take advantage of the “untrained novice effect”.
+Since the body cannot effectively use all of this food to build muscle, at least when you are natural, the excess energy is stored as fat.

-The preferred places for body fat storage are the belly and the legs.
-This is where those extra fat cells interfere the least with the natural moving patterns of humans.
-This is also one of the reasons many permabulkers (people who never stop bulking) like to brag about how big their legs are and how hard it is to find pants when you are a “real man” who squats.
-It’s funny how those fatsos’ legs are always “uncut” and lacking the slightest form of definition.
-It gets even better when you diet down those people, and their legs lose 4-10 inches.
-Which leads me to the conclusion that even larger muscle groups such as the quadriceps, hamstrings and glutes do not require extreme caloric intake to grow.
+The preferred locations for body fat storage are the belly and the legs because at those places the fat cells interfere the least with the natural moving patterns.
+This is also one of the reasons why many permabulkers (people who never stop bulking) brag about the size of their legs.
+I’m sorry boys, but it’s all fat.
+This leads me to the conclusion that even larger muscle groups like the quadriceps, hamstrings and glutes do not require an extreme caloric intake to grow.

-The idea that you need to eat a lot to build bigger arms is a false one for two reasons:
+The idea that you need to eat a lot to build bigger arms is false because:

-1. When you are a natural bodybuilder/lifter/muscle worshiper any amount of excess calories makes you fatter, not more muscular.
+1. When you are a natural bodybuilder, excess calories make you fatter, not more muscular.

-2. The arms are a small muscle group and similarly to a small apartment require less amount of bricks to be constructed.
+2. The arms are a small muscle group and require a smaller amount of bricks to be constructed.